Conformal blocks, Verlinde formula and diagram automorphisms: Sign problems

-For any $\sigma$-orbit $\imath$ in the affine Dynkin diagram $\hat{I}$, let $G_\imath$ be the the simply-connected algebraic group associated to the the sub-diagram $\imath$ and let $B_\imath$ be the Borel subgroup of $G_\imath$.
-We have the following all possibilities
+For any $\sigma$-orbit $\imath$ in the affine Dynkin diagram $\hat{I}$, let $G_\imath$ be the simply-connected algebraic group associated to the sub-diagram $\imath$ and let $B_\imath$ be the Borel subgroup of $G_\imath$.
+We have the following possibilities